 Then open my eyes and realize it wasn’t a dream.
 Next comes the random crushing thought.
 “She’s all alone.”
 “The coroner has desecrated her body.
 “I’ll never tell her good night again.”
 “How long can I remember her voice?”
 I am racked with pain.
 It’s not physical pain.
 It hurts much worse.
-It’s crushing pain right down to my soul abdomen clinches like someone has punched me in the stomach.
+It’s crushing pain right down to my soul.
+My abdomen clinches like someone has punched me in the stomach.
 The tears flow.
 The sobs convulse my body.
-I think “What did I do wrong?
+I think, “What did I do wrong?
 How did I not protect my baby girl right down the hall in my own house?”
 She and her mother were on a trip last week.
 They just got back on Saturday.
 While they were gone I worried.
-When they got back, when the plane landed, I breathed a sigh of relief.
-Ah, baby bird back safely in the nest.
+When the plane landed, I breathed a sigh of relief when they got back.
+Ah, baby bird, back safely in the nest.
 The last thing I would have ever thought Tuesday night was that I wouldn’t see her Wednesday morning.

 I write on Facebook “Thank you everyone.
 I will not be able to address you individually today.
 But I love each and every one of you.